On the quantum master equation for Bogoliubov-BCS quasiparticles: Introduction

 Because the nonlinear relaxation terms in Refs. \cite{Huang1} and \cite{Gebauer1} are for non-interacting fermions, it is natural that they can become invalid when many-body effects are important. \cite{Pershin} Such effects have been taken into account under significant two-body interactions, which may induce the formation of Bogoliubov-BCS quasiparticles \cite{Barankov,Nazario,Ohta,Bogoliubov,Valatin,Bena,Laughlin}.
 Such fermionic quasiparticles have been successfully introduced to understand superconductors.
 While the number of particles is conserved in the conventional noninteracting models, the conservation is not necessary for quasiparticles.
-Semiclassical master equations have been proposed to model Bogoliubov-BCS quasiparticles when the wave properties can be ignored. \cite{Aronov,Entin-Wohlman} On the other hand, WKB approximation \cite{Aronov,WKB} based on Bogoliubov-de Gennes equation \cite{Galperin} provides an analytic way to understand the wave behaviors. \cite{Bardeen1} To describe the quantum wave properties when the relaxation effects are incorporated, it is of the fundamental interest to extend the quantum master equations to Bogoliubov-BCS quasiparticles.
+Semiclassical master equations have been proposed to model Bogoliubov-BCS quasiparticles when the wave properties can be neglected. \cite{Aronov,Entin-Wohlman} On the other hand, WKB approximation \cite{Aronov,WKB} based on Bogoliubov-de Gennes equation \cite{Galperin} provides an analytic way to understand the wave behaviors. \cite{Bardeen1} To describe the quantum wave properties when the relaxation effects are incorporated, it is of the fundamental interest to extend the quantum master equations to Bogoliubov-BCS quasiparticles. \cite{Huang2,Dubi2}

 In this paper, the quantum master equation is extended for the fermionic density matrix representing Bogoliubov-BCS quasiparticles.
 Without the loss of generality, we focus on the quasiparticles due to the pairings of superconducting electrons in the coordinate space.
 In section II, we discuss how to construct the loss and gain factors for such a density matrix based on the general form introduced in Ref. \cite{Huang1}.
 Different types of order parameters \cite{Laughlin} can be taken into account in the extended equation, as shown in section III.
-The conclusion is made in section IV.
+The discussion and conclusion are made in section IV and V, respectively.